 The Sound That Means Something Is Wrong

-You turn off the last faucet, and the 12V pump runs for a few seconds and stops.
-That's normal — it built pressure, the pressure switch tripped, the pump shut off.
-Now imagine the pump kicks back on every minute or two when nothing is running.
-That sound is the pump trying to replace pressure that's escaping somewhere.
+Here's a small piece of awareness that can save you a fortune.
+When you turn off the last faucet, your pump runs a few seconds and stops.
+That's healthy.
+But if it kicks back on every minute or two when nothing's running, your RV is quietly telling you something, and you are the one who gets to catch it early.
+That sound is the pump replacing pressure that's escaping somewhere.

 Where That Water Is Actually Going